BPI profit up 3 percent on bonds, interest income drops

-LISBON (Reuters) - Banco BPI (BBPI.LS), Portugal’s third-largest listed lender, posted on Wednesday a 3 percent rise in first-quarter net profit mostly thanks to capital gains from sales of government bonds, while net interest income fell.
+LISBON, April 24 (Reuters) - Banco BPI, Portugal’s third-largest listed lender, posted on Wednesday a 3 percent rise in first-quarter net profit mostly thanks to capital gains from sales of government bonds, while net interest income fell.

 The net profit of 40.5 million euros ($52.6 million) fell short of an average analysts’ forecast of 46 million euros.